-Optometry Board of Australia
+Podiatry Board of Australia (the National Board) and

-and

-The Australian Health Practitioner Regulation Agency
+The Australian Health Practitioner Regulation Agency (AHPRA)

 Health Profession Agreement

 Preamble

 The purpose of the Health Practitioner Regulation National Law (the National Law), as in force in each state and territory, is to establish the National Registration and Accreditation Scheme (the National Scheme).
 The National Scheme has six key objectives set out in s.3(2) of the National Law.
 In summary, the objectives are to: